andreasala98/NM4PIG/README.md

 The contibutors to the project are [T. Armadillo][2] - [P. Klausner][3] - [A. Sala][4]

 ## Prerequisites
 This library has been developed and tested with .NET version 5.0.103.
-It is possible to download the latest version from [here](https://dotnet.microsoft.com/download).
+It is possible to download the latest version [here](https://dotnet.microsoft.com/download).

 It is also necessary to install the following packages:
-- ImageSharp `dotnet add package SixLabors.ImageSharp`
+- [ImageSharp][5] `dotnet add package SixLabors.ImageSharp`

 ## Usage